What Is AB540?

-The Nonresident Tuition Exemption Form is worded in a way so as to protect undocumented students from having to declare their status.
-Undocumented students, including DACA recipients, are grouped with US Citizens and Permanent Residents.
+The Non-Resident Tuition Exemption Affidavit (AB 540 Form) is worded in a way so as to protect any students from having to declare their immigration status.
+Undocumented students, including DACA recipients, are grouped with U.S. Citizens and Permanent Residents.

-As stated above, US Citizens/Permanent Residents can also be considered nonresidents for tuition purposes.
+As stated above, U.S. Citizens and Permanent Residents can also be considered non-residents for tuition purposes.
 This can occur when the student’s residency status is determined by the residency status of a parent or legal guardian.
 Typically, this applies to students who are under the age of 19 or even students who are over 19, but are still financially dependent on a parent or legal guardian.